Amy Sayer: National youth teams

+National senior team

-On 16 July 2018, Alen Stajcic called up Sayer to the senior Matildas squad to participate in the Tournament of Nations in the United States after impressing in her maiden W-League season in with 10 appearances.
-She earned her first international cap as a 93rd-minute substitute in the 2018 Tournament of Nations against Japan.
+On 16 July 2018, coach Alen Stajcic called up Sayer to the senior national team (Matildas) squad to participate in the Tournament of Nations in the United States after impressing in her maiden W-League season in with 10 appearances.
+She earned her first international cap as a 93rd-minute substitute in that tournament's 2–0 win against Japan on 2 August.

-Sayer was called up to the Matildas squad for the second time to play matches against France and England in October 2018.
-She came on as a substitute against France but could not salvage a 2–0 defeat, while she started the second match against England in a 1–1 draw following a last minute header from Clare Polkinghorne.
+Sayer was called up to the Matildas squad to play friendlies against France and England in October of that year.
+She came on as a substitute against France but her team could not prevent a 2–0 defeat, while she started the second match against England in a 1–1 draw following a last minute header from Clare Polkinghorne.
+On 9 November 2018, Sayer withdrew from the Matildas squad for the two-match series against Chile after a stress fracture diagnosis (see Sydney FC section above).

-Later in October, Sayer joined the Young Matildas on their trip to Lebanon, to play Mongolia, Lebanon and Hong Kong.
-She scored a hat-trick in the 18-0 demolition of Mongolia, while an assist and a goal against Lebanon, and one assist with a brace against Hong Kong, converting the first from the penalty spot, and the second from outside the box.

-On 9 November 2018, Sayer withdrew from the Matildas squad in the two-match series against Chile after a stress fracture diagnosis.

 2021

-During April 2021, Sayer made her way back onto the Matildas squad to participate in two friendlies against Germany and The Netherlands.
-These would be the first matches played by the Matildas since the beginning of the COVID-19 pandemic, giving greater significance to the matches.
-In the match against Germany on 10 April 2021, Sayer would be substituted on in the 57th minute, marking her fourth ever appearance for the squad.
-She would play 33 minutes at the attacking midfield position as the match would play out to a 5–2 score line in favor of Germany.
+During April 2021, Sayer made her way back onto the Matildas squad to participate in two friendlies against Germany and the Netherlands.
+These were the first matches played by the team since the beginning of the COVID-19 pandemic, giving greater significance to the matches.
+In the match against Germany on 10 April 2021, Sayer was substituted on in the 57th minute, marking her fourth ever appearance for the squad.
+She played 33 minutes at the attacking midfield position as the match would play out to a 5–2 score line in favour of Germany.